This article was originally sent in as a newsletter. Don’t forget to sign up!

 Once we have our funding sources figured out, we’ll try to negotiate with lenders.

 If you’re completely broke and can’t make any payments: Call up your credit card company and try to get them to accept a structured debt settlement for 50% or lower of the amount due.
 Try to negotiate a 3-5 installment payment structure.
-Many people are able to get significant reductions in payments by simply asking.
+Many people are able to get significant reductions in payments by merely asking.

 Even if you’re not broke, you can get some or the other concession in your payments – usually some interest forgiveness or reductions in interest rates by simply asking for it.